Primary Care Quality

 The professional development has been going on for several years, funded by the joint investment on national quality registries by the Swedish government and the county councils during 2012–2017.

 A traditional quality registry was not possible to create for Swedish primary care, due to problems with integrity and data volumes, but the overall aim is the same.
 The system is now linked to the work on quality management run by the SALAR, supported by the professional colleges and associations.
+It is now funded by the Swedish county councils.

 By connecting to Primary Care Quality Sweden, county councils give their health centers the opportunity to use relevant quality indicators.
 The connection provides three joint opportunities and commitments: